jupyter-book/jupyter-book/docs/start/build.md

 ## Build a standalone page

 Sometimes you'd like to build a single page of content rather than an entire book.
-For example, if you'd like to generate a web-friendly HTML page from a Jupyter Notebook for a report or publication.
+For example, if you'd like to generate a web-friendly HTML page from a Jupyter notebook for a report or publication.

 You can generate a standalone HTML file for a single page of the Jupyter Book using the same command: